EvaMaeRey/ggswitzerland/README.md

 ## data prep

+Here’s some info about the data provinance, also from the blog.

-Various geodata from the Swiss Federal Statistical Office (FSO) and the Swiss Federal Office of Topography (swisstopo) depicting Swiss borders as of 2015 are used herein.
+> Various geodata from the Swiss Federal Statistical Office (FSO) and
+> the Swiss Federal Office of Topography (swisstopo) depicting Swiss
+> borders as of 2015 are used herein.

 - `input/gde-1-1-15.*`: These geometries do not show the political borders of Swiss municipalities, but the so-called “productive” area,